Peter McWilliam: Managerial career

 He managed Tottenham Hotspur for two spells between which he was manager at Middlesbrough.
 He was first appointed manager of Tottenham on 21 December 1912, and took up his position on 1 January 1913.
 In his first spell at Tottenham he was initially unsuccessful, and the club finished bottom of Division One the end of the 1914–15 season when football was suspended due to the First World War.
 When football resumed after the war, he steered the team back to Division One, and through one of its successful periods.
 This included the Second Division Title in 1920 and following promotion winning the FA Cup in 1921 a Charity Shield at the start of the next season, and runners up in the First Division in 1922.

 For the next five seasons, Spurs finished mid-table.
 In 1927 he left Spurs to manage Middlesbrough having been enticed by an offer of a £1,500 salary per annum.
 Although he enjoyed some success at the club over five seasons he never gained the full popularity of the fans.
 In 1934, he returned to London briefly as a chief scout for Arsenal, having declined their offer to manage them.

 In 1938, McWilliam returned to manage Tottenham once again, and started to rebuild the team in an attempt to lift them out of the Second Division.
 He promoted many younger players to the first team from the 'nursery side' at Northfleet, including Bill Nicholson.
 However, his second stint at Tottenham was again interrupted by a World War, and the war effectively brought his managerial career to an end as he returned to the North-East in 1942.
 By the time the war ended, he decided that he would be too old to be a football manager and retired from management.

 Legacy

-Arthur Rowe, who was player under Mcwilliam and later developed the "push and run" style of play, would credited McWilliam for learning to play a quick passing style of game that become known as the Spurs Way that found its best expression under Bill Nicholson.
-McWilliam himself learnt the possession-based football from Robert Smyth McColl when he was Newcastle, and this style of play can be traced further back to Scottish players of the 19th century.
+Arthur Rowe, who was a player under McWilliam and later developed the "push and run" style of play, would credit McWilliam for learning to play a quick passing style of game that became known as the Spurs Way that found its best expression under Bill Nicholson.
+McWilliam himself learnt the possession-based football from Robert Smyth McColl when he was at Newcastle, and this style of play can be traced further back to Scottish players of the 19th century.
 Vic Buckingham, another player who started playing under McWilliam, was also influenced by McWilliam's ideas of a possession-based game and pass-and-move style and developed it further.
 Buckingham would later manage both Ajax and Barcelona, and has been credited as an influence in the development of the style of play known as Total Football.